-The Lions Head hiking route starts off on a jeep track and soon leads into a rocky single path and some stone steps.
+The Lions Head hike starts off on a jeep track and soon leads into a rocky single path and some stone steps.
 There are some steep sections and it gets harder as you reach the summit.
 The use of staples/chains and ladders aid hikers in certain sections along the route.
 The staples can be avoided by a taking a slight detour around the corner.

 Best Time to hike